Dog Eat Dog (band): Formation and early demos (1989–1991)

-Roadrunner Records and Warrant (1992—1993)
+Roadrunner Records and Warrant (1992–1993)

 While touring Europe, Biohazard guitar player Billy Graziadei gave the new Dog Eat Dog demo tape to a Roadracer Records representative.
 At the time, Roadracer was the European sister label to Roadrunner Records and the tape was sent back to the New York offices of Roadrunner Records.
 Roadrunner representatives attended several Dog Eat Dog shows and soon offered Dog Eat Dog their first record deal.
 Mari decided not to sign the deal, instead opting to spend time with his wife and child.
 Although the band now had a record deal, they were once again in search of a new drummer.

 After trying out only a few hopefuls, Dave "Mopey" Maltby auditioned and was officially hired as the new drummer.
 The band also found a more serious saxophone player in Scott "Sooty" Mueller who, while not yet a full-time member, would become a frequent guest player at live shows.

 Roadrunner Records released Dog Eat Dog's debut album, the Warrant EP, worldwide on July 13, 1993.
 The title was a lighthearted jab at the band Warrant for releasing an album titled Dog Eat Dog almost a year before.
 While playing shows along the East Coast of the United States, the band was offered a European tour.
-Their first overseas tour saw them supporting hardcore/reggae legends the Bad Brains and Philadelphia hip hop group The Goats, as well as 7 Seconds and Big Drill Car.
+Their first overseas tour saw them supporting the Bad Brains and Philadelphia hip hop group The Goats, as well as 7 Seconds and Big Drill Car.
 It was on this tour that the Bad Brains mentored Dog Eat Dog on touring foreign countries.